The Wild Felid Research & Management Association

 Mark Lotz

 Mark’s wildlife career has been devoted to studying the Florida panther, a population of puma in south Florida.
 When he began his wildlife biologist job with the Florida Fish and Wildlife Conservation Commission nearly a quarter century ago, Florida panther management had just entered a new era.
 Florida’s experimental genetic restoration, by releasing 8 female pumas from Texas into south Florida, proved to be successful and changed this small and inbred population into a more robust panther population.
 However, this success led to many new challenges as panther numbers increased and they began repopulating habitats adjacent to people.
 Mark’s field experience includes capturing individuals for radiocollar studies, handling neonates at dens, and locating study animals from a fix-winged aircraft to monitor population demographics for genetic restoration.
 With an increased panther population, much of Mark’s time is devoted to managing human-panther conflicts, investigating depredation complaints and working with residents to resolve their predator conflict issues.
-He also oversees panther outreach efforts.

 Former Council Members